 The Bank manages the concentration of its funding profile deliberately and sets limits at individual trade and at counterparty level with due focus on spreading maturities.
 The Bank has a relatively high level of concentration of deposits from related parties that is considered a strength given the significant historical stable source of this funding.
-Excluding related party deposits, our Top 20 Depositors represent 12.0% of deposits as at 31 December 2023.
-Per Party group level deposits to Total assets for Principal Shareholder which should be less than 10% of total assets, was at 7.7% as at 31 December 2023.
-Non-resident deposits which should be a maximum of 20% were at 5.32% as at 31 December 2023.
+Excluding related party deposits, our Top 20 Depositors represent 17.30% of deposits as at 31 December 2024.
+Non-resident deposits which should be no more than 15% were at 8.33% as at 31 December 2024.

-Current Account and Savings Account balances (CASA) stand at 41.2% of total deposits as at 31 December 2023.
-Over a period of 30 days, the core balance represents 71.2% and 49.7% of CASA balances at 90% and 99% confidence level respectively.
-This is based on behavioural historical analysis using a regression approach.
+Current Account and Savings Account balances (CASA) stand at 43.25% of total deposits as at 31 December 2024.
+Over a period of 30 days, the core balance represents 74.83% and 56.08% of CASA balances at 90% and 99% confidence level respectively.
+This is based on behavioral historical analysis using a regression approach.